czaarek99/game-of-life/README.md

-# Week-5 game-of-life
-Denna vecka ska vi pröva på att göra ett spel, rättare sagt game of life!
-Om ni vill göra något annat coolt spel med åtminstone samma komplexitets nivå får ni självklart göra det också!

-## Hur man spelar!

-Börja med att lägga ner några celler.
-Starta sedan spelet och njut av simulationen!
+# Game of Life Haskell

+A simple implementation of [Conways game of life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) in Haskell using OpenGL.

+## How to play

+The game is very simple and almost completely automated.
+Start by placing down a few cells then start the game and to see how it evolves.

 ### Keybinds
-Pilarna - För att röra sig
+Arrow Keys - To move the camera
-j - För att zomma in
+j - To zoom in
-k - för att zomma ut
+k - To zoom out
-Space - för att pausa/starta spelet
+Space - To pause/start the game
-Enter - För att lägga ner celler manuellt
+Enter - To toggle cells while in paused mode

+## Building
+//TODO